Our Team.

 Bre received her Bachelors in Psychology from the University of Arizona and her Masters in Occupational Therapy at A.T.
 Still University.
 She joined the Mealtime Connections team in February 2015 as a feeding fellow with the Marsha Dunn Klein Feeding Fellowship Program.
 In addition to treating infants and children with feeding and developmental concerns, Bre is a Get Permission Master Educator, assists with teaching Get Permission conferences and has aided in the developmental and presentation of the updated Anxious Eaters Anxious Mealtime parent class.
 Bre also provides supervision, training and mentorship to students and fellows here at Mealtime Connections.
 When she’s not working, she spends time with her family and enjoys reading, cooking, eating, and using her creativity on Pinterest.

-Occupational Therapist and Certified Lactation Counselor
+Occupational Therapist

 Front Desk Coordinator